 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Fanatic Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Fanatic blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Director(s): Silvio Narizzano

 Actor(s): Tallulah Bankhead, Stefanie Powers, Peter Vaughan, Donald Sutherland, Yootha Joyce

 - Movie Rating